DataDog/datadog-ci-azure-devops/README.md

   inputs:
     authenticationType: 'connectedService'
     connectedService: 'my-datadog-ci-connected-service'
-    configPath: './synthetics-config.json'
+    configPath: './global.config.json'
 ```

-For an example configuration file, see this [`global.config.json` file][13].
+For an example of global configuration file, see this [`global.config.json` file][13].

 ## Inputs